- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

-It’s no surprise that Boston would offer a lot of great beers!
+It’s no surprise that Boston would offer up a lot of cool breweries!
 Of course, there is the historic Samuel Adams Brewery.
 Many find that Sam Adams is one of the must-do New England brewery tours.
 You get to sample 3 beers plus keep a tasting glass to take home with you.

-Trillium Brewing Company is also a bit outside of Boston proper.
-But this hip brewery is well-worth it, particularly for IPA lovers.
+Trillium Brewing Company in Fenway is a definite must visit in Boston.
+This hip brewery is where it’s at for IPA lovers.
 Not only does Trillium produce some of the most innovative New England IPAs, they’ve also got quality Pale Ales, Stouts, and Sours.

 Rhode Island is hot on the craft brew scene, too.